michael-swift/michael-swift.github.io/_pages/about.md

   - /about.html
 ---

-I am a research scientist at Kerna Labs.

 I did my PhD in the Quake lab at Stanford.
 I was focused on systems biology, and in particular, modeling the dynamics of the immune system.
 Using single-cell sequencing technologies paired with machine learning, I helped advance our understanding of cell fate decisions of human immune cells.
 Useful models of these dynamics would enable us to control the human immune system as a means to solve an array of problems including cancer, aging, and auto-immune disease.

 ### Some other interests: